mathGrace/hello-world/README.md

 # hello-world
-a simple example for learning how to use Github
+A simple example for learning how to use Github